lyntco/lyntco.github.io/_posts/2025-11-03-UI Week 2 day 1 Prototyping Idea 1 continued.md

 published: true
 image: /assets/img/posts/2025-11-03/title.jpg
 categories: [Gamedev, Ultimate Indie]
-tags: [gamedev, Ultimate Indie, GameDev.tv, prototypes, boba tycoon]
+tags: [gamedev, Ultimate Indie, GameDev.tv, prototypes, boba tycoon, process]
 ---

 At this point I have decided to stick with this idea and shelf the other two for this program.
 They may come back in a different form one day!
 I have been half writing entries but not finishing them the past couple of days, my bad sleep is making me a zombie so I'm trying to sleep better so I can have a playable prototype to get some more feedback.